-O.POL.2.10.a The purpose of these awards is to recognize GSA members, who show exceptional promise at the outset of their program.
-These GSA members, will have the ability to serve as role models to fellow graduate students through their vision, determination, and academic contributions.
-Nominees must be GSA members, in the first year or year and a half of their current academic program.

-O.POL.2.10.b The Graduate Student Rising Star Awards will be adjudicated on the basis of four (4) criteria: excellence in teaching and scholarly or creative activities; leadership in teaching and research; overall contribution to the University community; and quality as a graduate student role model.
-Each criterion will be ranked on a scale of 1-5 (5 being high) and then added to determine the total rank for the nominee.

-O.POL.2.10.c Three (3) awards valued at \$500 each may be conferred annually.
+- O.POL.2.10.a The purpose of these awards is to recognize GSA membersgraduate students who show exceptional promise at the outset of their program.
+These GSA membersgraduate students will have the ability to serve as role models to fellow graduate students through their vision, determination, and academic contributions.
+Nominees must be GSA membersgraduate students in the first year or year and a half of their current academicgraduate program at the University of Alberta. - O.POL.2.10.b The Graduate Student Rising Star Awards will be adjudicated on the basis of four (4) criteria: excellence in teaching and scholarly or creative activities; leadership in teaching and research; overall contribution to the University community; and quality as a graduate student role model.
+Each criterion will be ranked on a scale of 1-5 (5 being high) and then added to determine the total rank for the nominee. - O.POL.2.10.c Three (3) awards valued at \$500 each may be conferred annually.
 These awards are funded by the GSSF.